KrishnaGaur12/Meridian/docs/PROJECT_TRUTH_REPORT.md

 ## 3. WHAT IS NOT WORKING ❌

-### Live Razorpay Integration
+### Live Meridian Integration
 ❌ **Real Webhook Handling** — Webhook endpoints exist but expect simulated data
-   - Razorpay credentials: Not configured (demo only)
+   - Meridian credentials: Not configured (demo only)
-   - Real dispute data: No connection to live Razorpay API
+   - Real dispute data: No connection to live Meridian API
    - Two-way sync: Not implemented
    - ACTUAL STATUS: Simulated/demo mode only